 Because of boredom, some bunnies will begin to form the habit of chewing anything on their path.
 So, ensuring that they have enough to occupy them during the day will keep their minds off chewing your household things.
 Further, enriching their environments don’t have to be an expensive affair.
 For instance, you can simply put them some hay in a box and include some treats among the hay.
 This will make the rabbits get involved in looking for the treat among the hay and so will not think about your items.
 With time they begin to learn that whatever they should chew must only be the hay that you provide for them.

 The habit of chewing items by your bunny may be as a result of an imbalance of their hormones.
 If old enough, you should always ensure that the rabbits are spayed or neutered.

 The first instinct for any bunny owner is always negative reinforcement.
 Yelling at the bunny or clapping your hands only make the bunny more scared of you but it doesn’t help them to know that what they’re doing is wrong.
 So, when the bunny doesn’t chew or chews only on the right things, provide them with treats so that they’re able to associate treats and good behaviour.
 Such a positive reinforcement enables the rabbit to learn not to chew things anyhow.

 Spend Time With them Outside

 You can take your rabbit outside if the place is safe and the weather conditions good.
 This allows them to chew on the things they get out there the much they want.
 If you regularly do this with them, they begin to know that chewing should only be done when outside.
-When you bring the rabbit inside the house, their interest won’t be on chewing but eating and taking a nap.
+When you bring the rabbit inside the house and back in their rabbit hutch, their interest won’t be on chewing but eating and taking a nap.